pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 ## typename

-- when using class members that are types
+- to explicitly tell the compiler that the name is a type

 **Problem:**
 - in nontemplate code,